coderamen666/srd-v3.5-md/spells/magic-overview.md

 A cone-shaped spell shoots away from you in a quarter-circle in the direction you designate.
 It starts from any corner of your square and widens out as it goes.
-Most cones are either bursts or emanations (see above), and thus won't go around corners.
+Most cones are either bursts or emanations (see above), and thus won’t go around corners.

-When casting a cylinder-shaped spell, you select the spell's point of origin.
+When casting a cylinder-shaped spell, you select the spell’s point of origin.
 This point is the center of a horizontal circle, and the spell shoots down from the circle, filling a cylinder.
 A cylinder-shaped spell ignores any obstructions within its area.